History of AIDU

 Chinedu Anyanadum

 God bless you mr President.
 I am Mr Chinedu Anyanadum, of Umuduru Amiri.
 I have met you once at center Amiri.
 The day Amiri Clan Development Union were having meeting concerning the reconstruction of Orie Amiri market.
-The day you informed Amiri people about the bore hole and rehabilitation of Amiri central primary school project AIDU have at hand.
+The day you informed Amiri people about the bore hole and rehabilitation of Amiri central primary school project AIDU have at have.
 I was so happy.
 I want to thank you and the rest of our brethrens there.
 May God bless you all more and more in Jesus Christ name, Amen.